Clark v. Community for Creative Non-Violence: Background

 The permit however did not explicitly state sleeping may occur.

-On December 17, 1981 the CCNV appealed to the District Court for summary judgment for their complaint and for entry of a permanent injunction.
+On December 17, 1981, the CCNV appealed to the District Court for summary judgment for their complaint and for entry of a permanent injunction.
 The United States Government motioned to have the case dismissed which was subsequently denied.
 On December 23 the District Court for the District of Columbia ruled in favor of CCNV and stated:

-Plaintiffs are entitled to sleep in the nine (9) tents which plaintiffs have placed in Lafayette Park pursuant to a valid permit issued by defendants.
-Plaintiffs are not entitled to engage in "camping activities," such as the preparation or service of food in Lafayette Park.
-Community for Creative Non-Violence v.
-Watt, Civ.
-No. 81-2844 (D.D.C.
-Dec.
-23, 1981), Jt.App. at 313-14.

 The District Court stayed the judgment and injunction pending the Government's appeal to the Court of Appeals.
 The United States Government subsequently filed for appeal.
 The Appeals Court examined the National Park Service's Administrative Policy Statement that stated: